EveronLife/EveronLife/docs/feature/garage/garage.md

 # New garage
 A garage needs an Entity with the <EL_GarageManagerComponent> to open the garage.
 This Entity needs to be a child of another Entity e.g. a building.
-The Building needs to have one ore more spawn points (Prefab: <EL_VehicleSpawnPoint>)
+The Building needs to have one or more spawn points (Prefab: <EL_VehicleSpawnPoint>)

 ## Vehicle Spawn Point Prefab